 Write great descriptions— Descriptions are a great way to give your followers more information, or context to your pins.
 Write a great description for both your pins and your boards, and ensure that you’re using relevant keywords in them.
 Make sure to put your keywords in front of your description, so that it doesn’t get truncated as a part of the caption.

-Make it easy to pin from other sources— Be sure to include pinterest along with other networks whenever you add social sharing buttons.
+Make it easy to pin from other sources— Be sure to include Pinterest along with other networks whenever you add social sharing buttons.
 This could be anywhere, including your blog or your website.
 If multiple people are pinning your content, you’ll be able to reach more users on the network

 While you keep this in mind, remember that your content need not be just about you or your brand.
-You can also include content that is not directly related to what your brand does, but if it fits into you audience’s interests, it’s still a good thing.
+You can also include content that is not directly related to what your brand does, but if it fits into your audience’s interests, it’s still a good thing.